shmup/dbz-epic-tintin/README.md

  * configs.tin: all of your default #config settings
  * aliases.tin: all of your default #alias settings
  * triggers.tin: all of your default #trigger settings
+ * functions.tin: all of your default @function settings
  * connection.tin: the connection/session for the mud
  * defaults.tin: loads all of the default files, and gets linked in a race/character specific file
  * dbz-epic-human.tin: this is what you run when you want to play a human